 Soft uneaten cecotropes are also possible when rabbits are eating large amounts of mealworm instead of hay.

 This could lead to softer cecotropes due to the high-fat/protein content and the lack of fiber in your rabbit’s diet.

 FAQ (Frequently Asked Questions)

-Should you panic if your rabbit ate a little amount of mealworm?
+Should you panic if your rabbit eats a bit of mealworm?

-What to do if your rabbit ate mealworm?
+What to do if your rabbit ate a mealworm?

-If you did notice some behavioral/poop changes, call a veterinarian for proper advice.
+If you have noticed some behavioral or poop changes, call a veterinarian for proper advice.

 Image credit: Pengo, CC BY-SA 3.0 https://creativecommons.org/licenses/by-sa/3.0, via Wikimedia Commons